The Air Corps show off latest additions to help in the war against overfishing.

 Ireland is the only European country to get funding from Europe to cover maritime control costs due to the size of the territorial waters.
 Minister for the Marine Seán Barrett spoke to reporter Seán Whelan about the funding requirements that will help Ireland protect its own waters and to develop the fishing industry.

-An RTÉ News report by Seán Whelan broadcast on 17 July 1995.
+An RTÉ News report broadcast on 17 July 1992.
+The reporter is Seán Whelan.